mastiffmushroom/TrackerAutoLogin/README.md

 ## How to Run

-I will be moving this to DockerHub as well as try to get it uploaded on the Unraid Community Apps, however this will take some time.
+You can run this off dockerhub easily, and I'm currently waiting for approval for the Unraid Community Applications.

-In the meantime, on linux you can run it with the following commands
+Otherwise, you can run it straight off your linux system with docker installed in the following way

 ```bash
 cd /path/to/TrackerAutoLogin/